TechSwiftXYZ/timeswift/README.md

 # TimeSwift
-A sleek, simple and private timekeeping website.
-Simple and easy to use, your privacy is kept safe with no invasive ads or trackers.

 TimeSwift is a timekeeping website with the aims of being private, swift and simple.
 Listed below are how these things have been achieved:

 ## Private